Are there any requirements in order to be a guardian?

 - We will contact you via the contact information on your application, usually a phone call.

 When will I get specific information about the trip?

 - Once you are chosen to go on a trip you will receive a letter from us outlining the process.
-The letter includes the detailed flight itinerary, hotel, and other information.
-A couple of weeks before the trip there will be a luncheon for the veterans and their guardians held at the San Luis Obispo American Legion where additional details will be given.
+A couple of weeks before the trip there will be gather for the veterans and their guardians where details will be given.

 Will I receive any training?

 - Yes.
-A couple of weeks before the trip there will be a luncheon for the veterans and their guardians held at the San Luis Obispo American Legion.
-At this luncheon there will be a mandatory training session for all guardians.
+14-7 days before the trip there will be a mandatory event for the veterans and their guardians.
+At this event there will be a training session for all guardians.

 How many Tours do you do a year?

-- We currently, based on our fundraising efforts, do three Tour of Honor trips a year.
-Usually two in the spring and one in the fall.
+- We currently, based on our fundraising efforts, do two Tour of Honor trips a year, one in the spring and one in the fall.

 How soon after I am notified is my payment due?